 Target #1: Increase opportunities for citizens to participate in the arts through enhancing grants and services to artists and arts organizations

 Analysis of results and challenges: The Alaska State Council on the Arts (ASCA) has made the expansion of grants and services to communities a priority to meet the goal of building vibrant communities.
-In addition to grants, ASCA is expanding the non-grant services provided, such as convenings, professional and business development assistance, consultations and the provision of new partnerships to maximize limited dollars.
-The slight decrease in FY2017 grants is the result of a vacant position, the Fine Arts Administrator that is responsible for grants administration.
-Although remaining staff covered most of the responsibilities of the vacant position, grants were reduced due to staff capacity.
-The overall grant amount increased from FY2016 due to funding from private foundations for arts education grants, specifically the Munartet project in Kodiak.
+In addition to grants, ASCA is expanding the non-grant services provided, such as convening’s, professional and business development assistance, consultations and the provision of new partnerships to maximize limited dollar.
+The overall grant amount increased from FY2017 due to funding from private foundations for arts education grants, specifically the Munartet project in Kodiak.

-A selection of such non-grant services provided in FY2017 include: Alaska Native Arts Leadership, in partnership with The CIRI Foundation, Arts Education Programs in partnership with the Rasmuson Foundation and the Margaret A. Carghill Philanthropies, The Percent for Art Program and The Alaska Contemporary Art Bank.
+A selection of such non-grant services provided in FY2018 include: Alaska Native Arts Leadership, in partnership with The CIRI Foundation; the Arts Education Programs in partnership with Rasmuson Foundation and the Margaret A. Carghill Philanthropies; the Percent for Art Program; and the Alaska Contemporary Art Bank.

-ASCA managed 5 public art commissions through the State of Alaska’s Percent for Art contracts, and informally advised on four other projects.
+ASCA managed three public art commissions through the State of Alaska’s Percent for Art contracts and informally advised on three other projects.

 ASCA’s Contemporary Art Bank (ACAB) program, which began in 1975, is a program in which ASCA purchases and manages a collection of artworks by Alaskan artists that are then loaned out for display in state buildings, as well as in the Washington, DC offices of our federal elected officials.
-No new artwork was purchased in FY2017.
-In FY2017 ASCA processed 153 loans of artwork.
+No new artwork was purchased in FY2018.
+In FY2018, ASCA processed 163 loans of artwork.

 |A1: Core Service - Provide support to enable Alaskan citizens to participate in the arts|